NullPrism/Palworld/mods-final/AstersNoSaddle/README.md

   - BiggerHorseRide
   - SitRide
   - BackRide
+- Removes the in-game **"Locked"** interaction when a saddle is the only restriction
+- Preserves normal riding controls, mounted attacks, and dismount behavior
 - Restores all modified runtime values immediately after mounting
-- Removes the in-game **"Locked"** interaction when a saddle is the only restriction
-- Supports mounted attacks and abilities
-- Supports normal dismounting
 - No Blueprint edits
 - No asset replacement
 - No save editing